Martín Maldonado: 2022

 In 2022, he batted .186/.248/.352 with 116 strikeouts in 344 at bats.
 He reached career-highs of 15 home runs and 45 RBIs.
 He again struggled especially in the clutch; in games that were late and close, he batted .182/.222/.273.
 His .179 batting average for the two years of 2021-22 was the lowest of all major leaguers with 800 or more plate appearances.
 His .209 career batting average was the lowest career average of any nonpitcher over the prior 50 years (minimum 1,000 games).
 He was the third-slowest catcher in major league baseball, and the slowest player on the Astros, with a sprint speed of 22.4 feet/second.
 On defense, Maldonado appeared in 113 games, third in the AL among catchers, led AL catchers in putouts (1,025), assists (49), and passed balls (9).
 He tied for fifth in baserunners caught stealing (16), as he caught 26% of runners, and tied his career high with 46 stolen bases allowed.
 Astros pitching registered a 2.90 earned run average (ERA), a franchise record over a 162-game season, and the bullpen led the major leagues with a 2.80 ERA.

 Following the regular season, Maldonado was recognized with the Darryl Kile Award due to his cooperation with the media following games, providing salient insight, and for his handling of one of the most successful pitching staffs in baseball.
 He received nomination for the AL Silver Slugger Award at catcher.
 Maldonado was a major contributor on offense during the ALCS against the Yankees, posting a .500 on-base percentage during the four-game sweep.
-In Game 6 of the 2022 World Series, Maldonado induced a lead-off hit by pitch from Zach Wheeler that was the catalyst for the Astros four-run rally in the bottom of the sixth inning to capture the team's second championship in franchise history and Maldonado's first.
+In Game 6 of the 2022 World Series, Maldonado induced a lead-off hit by pitch from Zack Wheeler that was the catalyst for the Astros four-run rally in the bottom of the sixth inning to capture the team's second championship in franchise history and Maldonado's first.
 After winning the World Series, he revealed that he had sustained a fractured hand and sports hernia on separate occasions in the month of August, but elected to continue to play through the injuries.
 He underwent surgery to repair the hernia on November 15, 2022.

+2023

+Maldonado hit his 100th career home run on June 13, 2023, in the seventh inning off Chad Kuhl of the Washington Nationals at Minute Maid Park.
+On August 1, Maldonado caught Framber Valdez' no-hitter against the Cleveland Guardians, his third career no-hitter caught, and the first of which was a complete game pitched.